Stephen M. Phillips

 Figure 14.
 The number of ways of joining all possible sets of four corners of a cube is 1680.
 This is the number of circularly polarised oscillations of each whorl in the UPA/superstring.

-then return to their starting points at the top by twisting 2½ times in a tighter helix, the curves separating into strands of three and seven at the pointed end of the UPA and regrouping at its top.
+the top by twisting 2½ times in a tighter helix, the curves separating into strands of three and seven at the pointed end of the UPA and regrouping at its top.
 Each whorl is essentially a helical coil with 1680 turns.
 A whorl represents a circularly polarised standing wave — itself the 3-dimensional projection of a vibrating, higher-dimensional membrane.
 The whorl winds 840 times in an outer spiral and 840 times in the narrower helix.
 This outer and inner winding corresponds to the two sets of 840 opposite paths connecting four corners of the cube.

 The significance of the four corners is that movement through 3-dimensional space from any given starting point is tantamount to moving to a point along the X-axis, then to a point along the Y-axis and, finally, to a point along the Z-axis, that is, a path in 3-dimensional space requires a minimum of four points.
 Of course, not all the 35 sets of four corners lead to motion in 3-dimensional space.
 The point (0,0,0) is the corner of six squares or rectangles that join four corners, creating a 2-dimensional path, so that this point is connected to three other corners by (35–6=29) 3-dimensional paths, whilst the 35 sets of four corners excluding (0,0,0) include six sets that are corners of squares or rectangles, so that there are 12 2-dimensional paths and (29+9=58) 3-dimensional ones that connect four corners of a cube.